aragon/AGPs/AGPs/AGP-1.md

 _Finance track budget_

 The total amount funded by Finance track AGPs shall not exceed 5% of the market value of the Association / Aragon Network treasury or 250,000 DAI, whichever is greater, in a given quarterly Aragon Network vote cycle.
 Recurring transfers approved in previous vote cycles shall be deducted from this budget as described below.
 The market value of the treasury, and spending relative to that, shall be measured in DAI at the closing time of every ANV.
+Note: calculation of the Aragon Network treasury is net of ANT holdings and pending ANT liabilities.

 For any Aragon Network vote ballot, approved Finance track proposals will be processed in the following order: